veskem/femocs/README.md

+*The development of FEMOCS has moved to GitLab*: https://gitlab.ut.ee/matter/femocs

 ## Overview
 FEMOCS - Finite Elements on Crystal Surfaces - is a C++ library for coupling the effects of high electric field into Molecular Dynamics or kinetic Monte Carlo simulations.
 Current version of FEMOCS can